20th September 2022 Content supplied by: Bio-Rad Laboratories

 Standard methods to test water for E. coli and coliforms usually involve a series of complex steps, and the results often lack selectivity, which can be challenging for water testing since interfering flora may be abundant, particularly in nontreated water sources such as spring water and wells.
 The RAPID'E.coli™2 Agar for water testing offers direct and specific discrimination of E.coli from other coliforms.

 “Our RAPID'E.coli™2 Agar for water testing reflects Bio-Rad’s commitment to providing innovative solutions for water safety testing,” said Jean-Francois Chauvet, Vice President and General Manager, Bio‑Rad Applied Markets.
 “The stringent and comprehensive requirements required for EPA validation are well aligned with our goal to provide high-quality products for water testing as well as our goal to streamline workflows and improve efficiencies.”

 The EPA approval provides validation for the use of RAPID'E.coli™2 Agar for water testing in U.S. laboratories.
 The method has also received the NF Validation Certificate, a certification from the AFNOR Groupe designed to validate commercial microbial analysis kits that are recognized in Europe, the Middle East, and Asia.

-To find out more about Bio-Rad’s solutions for water testing use the green request information button below.
+To find out more about Bio-Rad’s solutions for water testing, click here or use the green request information button below.